theupdateframework/python-tuf/tuf/client/README.md

 instantiation steps allow TUF to load all of the required metadata files and set the repository mirror information.

 The **tuf.libtuf** module can be used to create a TUF repository.
+See **tuf/README** for more information on creating TUF repositories.

 The **tuf.interposition** package can also assist in integrating TUF with a software updater.
-See **tuf.interposition.README** for more information on interposing Python urllib calls with TUF.
+See **tuf/interposition/README** for more information on interposing Python urllib calls with TUF.